ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 [Add more details about how it works? https://letsencrypt.org/how-it-works/]

 Though Let's Encrypt provides an open certificate authority, the actual implementation can be challenging.
 Thankfully many community clients have been created to simplify the implementation process.
 The most useful, and the one recommended by the Let's Encrypt team, is [certbot](https://certbot.eff.org/).
-Developed by the [Electronic Frontier Foundation](https://www.eff.org/), certbot works by automatically fetching and deploying Let's Encrypt generated SSL/TLS certificates to our webserver.
+Developed by the [Electronic Frontier Foundation](https://www.eff.org/), certbot works by automatically fetching and deploying Let's Encrypt generated SSL/TLS certificates to our server.

-The excellent certbot documentation allows us to select a specific webserver and operating system and provides instructions based on these conditions.
+The excellent certbot documentation allows us to select a specific server and operating system and provides instructions based on these conditions.
 Let's look at how we would implement certbot on an Apache server running onUbuntu 16.04.

 A version of certbot is packaged for 16.04, meaning from our server we can run `apt-get` to install it: